Heir1/smartsoiltracker-report/document.md

 ### 1. Executive Summary

 **Smart Soil Tracker** is a fully offline, low-power precision agriculture platform that enables real-time soil monitoring and intelligent crop recommendation directly in the field.
-Built on the **FireBeetle 2 ESP32-UE (N16R2)** microcontroller and designed for **energy-constrained environments**, the system operates entirely **without internet** and consumes minimal power — making it a perfect fit for remote infrastructure sites like telecom towers, off-grid farms, and solar-based microstations.
+Built on the **FireBeetle 2 ESP32-UE (N16R2) or Arduino UNO R4 WiFi** microcontroller and designed for **energy-constrained environments**, the system operates entirely **without internet** and consumes minimal power — making it a perfect fit for remote infrastructure sites like telecom towers, off-grid farms, and solar-based microstations.

 ---